stronnag/LTM-lua/README.md

 ## Caveats

-Tested on a Radiomaster TX16S with OpenTX 2.3.9 (and 2.3.10 nightlies), internal module.
+Last Tested on a Radiomaster TX16S with OpenTX 2.3.15 and EdgeTX 2.7.1, internal module.
-Requires smartport (e.g. Frsky D16) compatible RX on the aircraft, and EdgeTX.
+Requires Smartport or CRSF compatible RX on the aircraft.

-The scripts have also been tested using Crossfire with Taranis x9D+se, OpenTX 2.3 +luac, full Crossfire TX, Nano RX and the [u360gts antenna tracker](https://github.com/raul-ortega/u360gts).
+The scripts have also been tested by others using Crossfire with Taranis x9D+se, OpenTX 2.3 +luac, full Crossfire TX, Nano RX and the [u360gts antenna tracker](https://github.com/raul-ortega/u360gts).

-Other OpenTX compatible radios and other RX radio systems (e.g. R9) are NOT tested and as I don't have such hardware, may not work.
+Other OpenTX/EdgeTX compatible radios and other RX radio systems (e.g. R9) are NOT tested and as I don't have such hardware, may not work.

 ## Copyright and Licence